 No. 11 Texas

 “[Matas] Vokietaitis having as good a game as he did was probably why Texas ended up getting through that game,” Kristensen said.
 “Part of it is matchup dependent for Texas.
-I thought they matched up really well against NC State and matched up really well against BYU without Richie Saunders, and then they just played I thought really well against Gonzaga.”
+I thought they matched up really well against NC State and matched up really well against BYU without Richie Saunders, and then they just played, I thought, really well against Gonzaga.”

 Clearly one of the most dominant teams in the nation, Purdue is not a team that should be counted out as Big Ten champions and a consistent powerhouse.
 However, it has sometimes struggled against weaker opponents who match up well.
-They fell to Indiana, Ohio State and UCLA earlier this season and have fallen into shaky spells throughout the season.
+The Boilermakers fell to Indiana, Ohio State and UCLA earlier this season and have fallen into shaky spells throughout the season.

 “Here they are playing a Purdue team that’s had moments where they haven’t looked that great,” O’Neal said.
 “KenPom gives them only a 25% chance to win this, but what was the percentage chance that they had to win the other three games?
 And so it’s a talented Texas team.”

-Category: Gators Men's Basketball
+Category: College Basketball, Gators Men's Basketball, NCAA Tournament